AxisCommunications/docker-acap/README.md

 Where \<ARCH\> is either "armv7hf" or "aarch64" depending on camera architecture.

-It's also possible to build and use a locally built image. see the [Building the Docker ACAP](#building-the-docker-acap) chapter for more information.
+It's also possible to build and use a locally built image.
+See the [Building the Docker ACAP](#building-the-docker-acap) section for more information.

 ## Securing the Docker ACAP using TLS